 Your social security disability lawyer in North Carolina will be able to assist you with filling out and submitting SSA forms.
 The only thing you are responsible for are your answers.
 It is their duty to help you fill out appeals, motions, etc. Ask your prospective lawyer if they will assist you with filling out forms or if you have to do this on your own.

 Many Social Security disability lawyers do not require a retainer fee.
 They get paid when you win your case.
 SSDI lawyers are entitled to 25 percent of your settlement money but the SSA has imposed a cap.
 SSDI lawyers cannot receive more than $6,000 for a case.

 Instead of charging a retainer fee, many lawyers will require you to set up a fund to help them access your medical records, pay for postage and possibly travel.
 These funds are usually small and will only cost a few hundred dollars but they are nonrefundable.

 Lewis & Keller of North Carolina are a team of lawyers that handle Social Security disability cases.
 They will work diligently with you to process claims and aid you in seeking compensation.
-If you need a Winston-Salem Social Security lawyer, contact us today for a free case review.
+Contact our office today for a free case evaluation.